-Significant Res ults:
+Significant Results:

 None at this time.

-l

-anticipated tha affecting project or budget.
-(Please describe any challenges encountered or at might affect the completion of the project within the time, scope and fiscal forth in the agreement, along with recommended solutions to those
+Circumstance affecting project or budget.
+(Please describe any challenges encountered or anticipated that might affect the completion of the project within the time, scope and fiscal constraints set forth in the agreement, along with recommended solutions to those problems).

-problems,.
+Potential Implementation:

-Potential Implementation: It is anticipated that the outcomes will be implemented and used by all member states.
+It is anticipated that the outcomes will be implemented and used by all member states.
 Upon the completion of this project other states may also adopt the outcomes.